Failed Background Check After Job Offer: Employers Guide in 2023

 Update the release of information form each time the laws or policies change to reflect the most current information.

 When taking adverse action based on information in the background check, consult the hiring policy for the steps required by law and company policy.
-For example, does the notification have to be in writing?
-Include all the information required in the letter to rescind the job offer.
+For example, ensure the notification is in writing and includes all the necessary information to rescind the job offer.

 Reviewing the Disclosure Forms